THE WALLS HAVE EARS: THE GREATEST INTELLIGENCE OPERATION OF WWII

 This intelligence gathering mission proved so effective that it would go on to be set up at a further three sites – and provide the Allies with crucial insight into new technology and deadly V-weapons being developed by the Nazis.

-In this astonishing history, Helen Fry uncovers the inner workings of the bugging operation.
+In this astonishing history, Helen Fry uncovers the inner workings of the bugging operation at three clandestine sites: Trent Park (North London), and Latimer House and Wilton Park in Buckinghamshire.

-On arrival at stately-homes-turned-prisons like Trent Park, high ranking German Generals and commanders were given a ‘phoney’ interrogation, then treated as ‘guests’, wined and dined at exclusive clubs, given cigars and whiskey, and encouraged to talk.
+On arrival at stately homes like Trent Park, high ranking German Generals and commanders were given a ‘phoney’ interrogation, then treated as ‘guests’, wined and dined at exclusive clubs, given cigars and whiskey, and encouraged to talk.

-And so it was that the Allies got access to some of Hitler’s most closely guarded secrets – and from those most entrusted to protect them...
+And so it was that the Allies secured access to some of Hitler’s most closely guarded secrets – and from those most entrusted to protect them...

 "Had it not been for the information obtained at these centres, it could have been London and not Hiroshima which was devastated by the first atomic bomb." - L. St. Clare Grondona